 - Side-impact collisions.
 Frequently known as T-bone accidents, these collisions occur when a driver fails to stop at an intersection, striking the vehicle that has the right-of-way.
 Side-impact collisions are particularly dangerous, since the sides of vehicles offer little protection against impact forces.
 If the side of a vehicle caves in, the accident victim may sustain traumatic head and brain injuries.
 Lung, rib, and facial injuries are also common in these types of accidents.

 - Rollover collisions.
 These devastating accidents occur when something causes a vehicle to flip over.
 Driver negligence, such as aggressive driving, sometimes causes these collisions.
 However, many rollovers are caused by vehicle defects or poor road conditions.
 Common rollover accident injuries include organ damage, spinal cord injuries, and traumatic brain injuries.

 - Head-on collisions.
 Common causes of head-on collisions include distracted driving, driving under the influence of alcohol or drugs, and fatigued driving.
 These accidents frequently result in whiplash, back injuries, and wrongful death claims.

 - Animal collision.
 Animal collisions occur when a vehicle collides with a deer, moose, or other large animal.
 These accidents are particularly common in areas where roads are in close proximity to animal habitats.

 An Attorney Can Help You Get What You Deserve

-If you’ve been injured in a vehicle collision, you need an attorney to investigate, gather evidence, argue your case, and help you receive the compensation you deserve.
-To learn more, contact the Injury & Disability Law Center by using the contact form on this page.
+If you’ve been injured in a vehicle collision, you need a car accident attorney to investigate, gather evidence, argue your case, and help you receive the compensation you deserve.
+To learn more, contact The Injury and Disability Law Center by using the contact form on this page.

 Read A Review!